edopelawi/CascadingTableDelegate/README.md

 To prevent layout breaks, `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` will call its childDelegate's `tableView(_: heightFor...:)` counterpart, so the `UITableView` will render it correctly.
 If your `tableView(_: heightFor...:)` methods use heavy calculations, it is advised to implement the `tableView(_: estimatedHeightFor...:)` counterpart of them.

 Should both method not implemented by the `childDelegate`, `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` will return `UITableViewAutomaticDimension` for `tableView(_: estimatedHeightForRowAtIndexPath:)`, and `0` for `tableView(_: estimatedHeightForHeaderInSection:)`, and `tableView(_: estimatedHeightForFooterInSection:)`.

-### `weak` declaration for `parentDelegate`
+#### 3. `weak` declaration for `parentDelegate`

 Somehow, Xcode won't add `weak` modifier when you're implementing your own `CascadingTableDelegate` and autocompleting the `parentDelegate` property.
-Kindly add the `weak` modifier manually to prevent retain cycles. 😁
+Kindly add the `weak` modifier manually to prevent retain cycles 😁

 ## TODOs

 - Add the sample page with rich and long content.
 - Use the sample page in README.md.
-- Add `CONTRIBUTING.md`.
+- Update `CONTRIBUTING.md`.
 - Add `DefaultReturnValues.md`.
 - Publish to GitHub.
 - Publish to Cocoapods.
-- Add Carthage installation guide (it's already supported).
+- Add Carthage in installation section.
 - Update to Swift 3 and check for new delegate / datasource methods in iOS 10.
 - (Later) Create easier abstraction that allows easier and clearer use for this lib.
 Something like [Shoyu-esque](https://github.com/yukiasai/Shoyu).